nastytweety/StealAllTheCatsAssignment/Readme.md

-StealAllTheCats-Assignment is an example of consuming and providing webservices.
+StealAllTheCats-Assignment is an example of consuming and providing webservices illustrating clean architecture.

 #Installation